 Host Sapna Mulki interviews Dr. Mariaelena Huambachano, an Assistant Professor in the Department of Civil Society and Community Studies and Director of Biodiversity Protection and Indigeneity at the University of Wisconsin, about public food policies for food sovereignty and the role of Indigenous knowledge to improve food security and environmental policies.

 Dr. Huambachano talks about how salmon in Canada is a crucial part of food sovereignty for Indigenous cultures and how this is now at risk of overfishing.
-She also touches on water pollution and provides tips on what we can do to better stewards of the earth.
+She also touches on water pollution and provides tips on what we can do to be better stewards of the earth.
 We have so much to learn from BIOPC.
 We need to start LISTENING more.

 I had the chance to meet and talk to host Brooke McAlary when she stopped by CTV (my day job) to talk about her new book SLOW.
 Which BTW is really good, I highly recommend it.